Habutiii/tp/docs/DeveloperGuide.md

 * AddressBook: The core system being developed is a lightweight contact management application for independent ethical insurance agents.
 * Actor: A user (typically Insurance Agent) or external entity that interacts with the system.
 * Analytical Insurance Agent: A type of user who wants to analyse client demographics, insurance plans and overall portfolio statistics.
-* Client: An individual whose personal and insurance details are stored and managed in the AddressBook (AB3).
+* Client: An individual whose personal and insurance details are stored and managed in the Ethical Insurance.
 * Command Guide: A reference page within the application that shows all available commands and their formats.
 * Contact Detail: Any piece of information related to a client, such as name, phone number, email or insurance details.
 * Duplicate Client: An entry in the AddressBook that repeats an existing client’s details.